humfricz/mpesa-php/README.md

 Based on Daraja - the new MPESA API(https://developer.safaricom.co.ke/docs/)

 ## Installation
-Getting started with MPESA is very easy.
+Getting started with theis MPESA is very easy.
 * Your site/app MUST be running over https for the MPESA Instant Payment Notification (IPN) to work.
+* Head over to Daraja - https://developer.safaricom.co.ke/docs/#creating-a-sandbox-app and create an app.
 * You actually only need these three files for the integration to work:

 	* MPESA.php